gqrx-sdr/gqrx/README.md

     - Osmo SDR from http://cgit.osmocom.org/cgit/osmo-sdr/
 - gnuradio-osmosdr from http://cgit.osmocom.org/cgit/gr-osmosdr/
 - pulseaudio (Linux only and optional)
-- Qt 4.7 or later and Qt Creator.
+- Qt 4.6 or later and Qt Creator

 2. Installation